Lorenz-127/THE-CONVERSIONATOR/README.md

 ### JavaScript

+- Some of the functions are adaptations of the various lessons taught by CI's own LMS.
+- Most of my JavaScript questions was answered by [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
+- For harder coding questions, I used Co-Pilot as an assistant, which is provided by the CI GitHub Student Pack.

 [Top](#contents)

 ### Content
 - The text on the website is written entirely by me.
 However, I have used [deepl.com](https://www.deepl.com/translator) for some parts of the translation.
-- For some coding questions, I used Co-Pilot as an assistant, which is provided by the CI GitHub Student Pack.
-- Most of my JavaScript questions was answered by [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
-- The inspration for the Modal Overlay Menu i took from [W3schools](https://www.w3schools.com/howto/howto_js_curtain_menu.asp)
+- The inspiration for the Modal Overlay Menu I got from [W3schools](https://www.w3schools.com/howto/howto_js_curtain_menu.asp)

 ### Acknowledgements

 - My Peers in various Code Institute's Slack channels for their feedback and support.
-- All the great videos that are periodically posted by slack-bot in the various channels (You're a legend!).
+- All the great videos that are periodically posted by slack-bot in the various channels (**You're a legend!**).
-- Erik_4P_Lead for his advice and tips.
+- Erik_4P_Lead for his advice and tips in early production process.
+[LinkedIn](https://www.linkedin.com/in/erikas-ramanauskas-full-stack-developer/) [GitHub](https://github.com/Erikas-Ramanauskas)
+- Tomáš_Kubánčik_Alumni_lead For additional advice on solving JavaScript bugs.
+[LinkedIn](https://www.linkedin.com/in/tomas-kubancik/) [GitHub](https://github.com/tomik-z-cech)

 ### Honourable mentions